17th Training Wing: Reactivation of the 17th Bombardment Wing

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, Headquarters SAC received authority from Headquarters USAF to discontinue its Major Command controlled (MAJCON) strategic wings that were equipped with combat aircraft and to activate Air Force controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.

 The 4043d SW was replaced by the 17th Bombardment Wing (17th BW) on 1 February 1963 and was assigned to SAC's 40th AD.
 The 922d Air Refueling Squadron and 66th Munitions Maintenance Squadron transferred to the 17th.
 The 42d BS was replaced by the 34th Bombardment Squadron, one of the unit's World War II historical bomb squadrons and the 4043d's maintenance and security squadrons were replaced by ones with the 17th numerical designation of the newly activated wing.
 Each of the new units assumed the personnel, equipment, and mission of its predecessor.
 Under the Dual Deputate organization, all components were directly assigned to the wing, no operational or maintenance group element was activated.
 The history, lineage and honors of the 17th Bombardment Group were temporarily bestowed upon the newly established wing upon activation.

-The 17th Bomb Wing trained to maintain proficiency in strategic bombing and aerial refueling on a global basis.
+The 17th Bomb Wing trained in strategic bombing and aerial refueling on a global basis.
 It furnished B-52s and KC-135 aircraft and crews to deployed SAC wings in the western Pacific and Thailand that were engaged in combat operations over Southeast Asia as part of the Vietnam War from 1966 to 1975.

 The 17th BW was taken off alert at Wright-Patterson AFB, OH, on 30 June 1975 and phased down, transferring aircraft by 7 July as part of SAC's leaving the base.
 It was reassigned without personnel or equipment to Beale AFB, California, on 30 September 1975 and absorbed resources of the 456th Bombardment Wing, including B-52G and KC-135Q aircraft.
 At Beale, the 17th continued global strategic bombardment alert to 30 June 1976 and used tanker aircraft primarily to refuel SR-71s of the 9th Strategic Reconnaissance Wing.
 The wing was inactivated on 30 September 1976 and replaced by the 100th Air Refueling Wing as part of a realignment of SAC assets.